- Quick and easy: place your card against the reader, wait for the green light and your payment is complete.

 When you pay with contactless

 - You'll have a record of all your everyday purchases on your account statement

 - The contactless card readers can only carry out one transaction at a time; each transaction must be complete or void before another can take place

 - You couldn’t unknowingly make a purchase as you walk past a reader because the retailer must have entered the amount for you to approve first, and then your card has to be held within a few centimetres of the reader for longer than half a second

 If your card is lost or stolen, you’re protected against fraud provided you let us know as soon as you realise your card is lost or stolen and you have taken the proper precautions to keep your card and security details safe, as outlined in our terms and conditions.

-If your card is lost or stolen or you think that it or the personal security details or card number may be misused, or that someone may know your personal security details or PIN, you must tell us as soon as possible by calling 0800 731 6666 for debit cards or 0800 218 2345 for credit cards.
+If your card is lost or stolen or you think that it or the personal security details or card number may be misused, or that someone may know your personal security details or PIN, you must contact us as soon as possible.
+For more information, please take a look at our lost or stolen cards page.